62°

 1. When can I apply for an STRO license?

 The license application period is open for Tier 1, 2, & 3 licenses.
-The application period for Tier 4 is closed.
+The application period for Tier 4 (Mission Beach Whole Home) is closed.
 Apply for an STRO license to create your account and submit an STRO license application.
 It is recommended for citizens to sign up to receive STRO updates by entering your email address in the "Receive Email Updates" section on the top right side of this page.

 2. Who can apply for an STRO license?

-3. What are the license application requirements?
+4. What are the license application requirements?

 License applications will not be processed for dwelling units with pending enforcement actions issued by the City for violations of any provision of the San Diego Municipal Code.
-See PDF icon Regulation Defining a Pending Enforcement Action.
+See Regulation Defining a Pending Enforcement Action.

-4. What is the cost of obtaining a Transient Occupancy Tax (TOT) Certificate?
+5. What is the cost of obtaining a Transient Occupancy Tax (TOT) Certificate?

 There is no cost to obtain a TOT Certificate.
 Please visit the TOT webpage for additional information about TOT compliance.

-5. The Operator's name on my TOT Certificate is an LLC; however, per the STRO Ordinance, a Host cannot be an LLC.
+6. The Operator's name on my TOT Certificate is an LLC; however, per the STRO Ordinance, a Host cannot be an LLC.
 Do I need to change the Operator name on my TOT Certificate to match the hostname on my STRO application/license?
 If the names differ, how will I receive priority points for TOT payments I have remitted in the past?

 No; Operator has a different definition than a Host.
 For purposes of TOT, an Operator is defined as the Person who is the proprietor of the Hotel, Recreational Vehicle Park, or Campground, whether in the capacity of owner, lessee, sublessee, mortgagee in possession, licensee, or any other capacity.
 “Operator” includes a managing agent, a resident manager, or a resident agent, of any type or character other than an employee without management responsibility.
-(PDF icon SDMC §35.0102).
+(SDMC §35.0102).

 Under the TOT requirements, an Operator is required to maintain their records; this includes records of TOT remittance to the City.
 During the STRO license application process, Hosts/applicants will be required to upload these records to support the issuance of priority points for TOT past payments – only the Operator would have these records.
 Additionally, all Hosts/applicants will be required to certify under penalty of perjury that the information included in their STRO license application is accurate.

 Rental Unit Business Tax comprises a base fee and a per unit fee.
 The total Rental Unit Business Tax for your property depends on the number of units.
-View the Rental Unit Business Tax fees table.
+View the Rental Unit Business Tax Fees Table.

-No, a host may only hold one license at a time and may not operate more than one dwelling unit for short-term residential occupancy at a time within the City of San Diego.
-A host is defined as a natural person who has the legal right to occupy the dwelling unit and to allow short-term residential occupancy.
-A host could be the property owner or a lessee with the legal right to occupy the dwelling unit and allow subleasing for less than a month.
-Each dwelling unit used as an STRO requires its own license and its own host.
+No, a Host may only hold one license at a time and may not operate more than one dwelling unit for short-term residential occupancy at a time within the City of San Diego.
+A Host is defined as a natural person who has the legal right to occupy the dwelling unit and to allow short-term residential occupancy.
+A Host could be the property owner or a lessee with the legal right to occupy the dwelling unit and allow subleasing for less than a month.
+Each dwelling unit used as an STRO requires its own license and its own Host.

 The property manager can be designated the local contact who shall be responsible for actively discouraging and preventing any nuisance activity at the premises.
 The local contact shall respond to a complainant in person or by telephone within one hour for all reported complaints and shall take action to resolve the matter.

-8. If I own multiple dwelling units that I use as STROs, will one license be sufficient for all the properties, or does each dwelling unit require its own license?
+9. If I own multiple dwelling units that I use as STROs, will one license be sufficient for all the properties, or does each dwelling unit require its own license?

 No. One license will not be sufficient for all owned properties operated as an STRO.
 An STRO license is required for each dwelling unit used for short-term residential occupancy.
-If an owner has multiple dwelling units used as STROs, the owner will need to designate a lessee as a host who has the legal right to occupy the dwelling unit and to allow subleasing for less than a month.
+If an owner has multiple dwelling units used as STROs, the owner will need to designate a lessee as a Host who has the legal right to occupy the dwelling unit and to allow subleasing for less than a month.
 This lessee will have to apply to be the host of an STRO.
 The owner can be the designated local contact who shall be responsible for actively discouraging and preventing any nuisance activity at the premises.
 The local contact shall respond to a complainant in person or by telephone within one hour for all reported complaints and shall take action to resolve the matter.

 10. What is the fee to obtain an STRO license?